 When Jeff was planning the show he knew from listening to other podcasts that most shows that only had one host sucked unless the host was really good.
 Shows that had two people on the other hand were able to do decent shows even if the hosts didn't have communications degrees.
 Greg knew a little about craft beer at the time, but his strength was in his experience with flavors in food.
 Greg also had previous experience in radio, working for his college radio station.

 After a few weeks of coming up with a name, and getting some equipment off of ebay we recorded a test show that we didn't plan on posting, but much to our surprise the show didn't suck.
 We posted it and 65 people downloaded it in that first week.

 Ever since that first episode we have been growing our audience, our beer knowledge, and friendships with beer lovers from all over the world, but enough of that touchy feely stuff.
 Several people have asked about Bios for the hosts so here we go.

 Jeff Bearer - I was born on the winter solstice in 1976.
 I'm a Linux Systems Administrator who works for a storage company.
 I've lived north of Pittsburgh, Pennsylvania all of my life.
-I'm married with no kids.
+I'm married with 2 kids.
 I graduated high school but not college.
-I'm an Eagle Scout and currently help out as a assistant scoutmaster for my old troop.
+I'm an Eagle Scout.

 Now on the the beer stuff.
 I first learned that beer didn't have to be gross when I was 18 years old when I had my first Guinness.
 From the first sip I thought it tasted good.
 Some people will find that ironic since I'm not a huge fan of Guinness anymore but it was my training wheels for craft beer.
 For the first few years of legal drinking I drank Guinness and a few other stouts that I'd find when I was out.
 But I didn't really get into craft beer for another year or two.